dduan/TOMLDecoder/TOMLDecoder.docc/DevelopingTOMLDecoder.md

 TOMLDecoder's parser is of the garden variaty.
 The parsing occurs in 2 stages, each triggered by different API calls.
-<doc:DeserializingTOML#The-Deserielization-Process> describes this at a high level.
+<doc:DeserializingTOML#The-deserielization-Process> describes this at a high level.

 When we make a ``TOMLTable`` out of the TOML document, we analyze the structure of the document,